-Have you cleaned your downloads folder lately?
-During your everyday hustle and bustle, you probably don’t take time to organize important physical or digital files appropriately.
+During your everyday hustle and bustle, you probably didn’t take time to organize important files appropriately.
 Take this opportunity to get organized!
 Open up past-due accounts, reorganize your internal file structure and shred outdated documents.
-Now might even be a great time to transfer paper files to a digital archive so they take up less storage space in your office.
+Now might even be a great time to transfer paper files to a digital archive so they take up less space in your office.

-With tax season around the corner and business financials likely in need of reexamining, there’s no better time than the present to go through your files and create a system that works best for you and your team.
+With tax season around the corner and business financials likely in need of reexamining, there’s no better time than the present to go through your files and create a system that works.

 Are there quotes you haven’t gotten to?
 Do you need to communicate with your customers?
 Are there A/R or A/P that have slipped through the cracks?
 While now might not be the best time to send out bills, you can organize these items so you’re ready to follow up when business returns to normal.

 Take a look at your computer desktop.
 Is it a mess?
 Now’s the time to clean it!
 Delete old or irrelevant files, create a new digital filing system and do a malware check to ensure nothing is slowing you down.

 As a business owner, you know exactly where your organization’s inefficiencies lie, but you may not have had time to correct them.
 Identify ways you can streamline these inefficiencies to minimize hurdles in your operation.

 For example, are your sales and marketing plans not leading to the returns you want?
 It might be time to reevaluate with the help of a concept-to-creation team like AlphaGraphics.
 Taking care of these inefficiencies now will help you be prepared for what’s coming next.

 If your business doesn’t have a blog, now is a great time to start one!
 With extra time on your hands, it’s easier than ever to create new content that displays your expertise.